magnusarge/Mastodon-Air/README.md

 Whether you're a Mastodon newcomer or a seasoned user, Mastodon Air is sure to improve your experience on the platform.
 Give it a try and see for yourself how much more enjoyable Mastodon can be!

+manifest.json in the root of project is for Firefox.
+Chrome's manifest resides in masto-air directory.

 https://arge.ee/mastodon-air